 The improved quality and growing size of the loan and investment portfolio are important indicators of the contribution Triodos Bank makes towards a more sustainable economy.
-All the sectors it works in qualify as sustainable and the companies and projects it finances contribute to delivering Triodos Bank’s mission.
+All the sectors it works in qualify as sustainable: the companies and projects it finances contribute to delivering Triodos Bank’s mission.

-Triodos Bank’s focus remains on the existing sectors in which it has already developed considerable expertise and where it considers more growth, diversification and innovation is possible.
+Triodos Bank's focus remains on sectors where it has already developed considerable expertise and where it considers more growth, diversification and innovation is possible.

 Impact, risk and return